How to set it up?

 Since they did not own or know how to use the computers, we focused on using their smartphones to create their digital stories.
 One of those stories is here.

-The main principle of being a backpack journalist is to actively and with a critical eye to watch what is happening around you and then share your realizations with others.
+The main principle of being a backpack journalist is to watch what is happening around you both actively and with a critical eye, and then share your realizations with others.
 This way, young people learn critical thinking, and media literacy as well as expressing themselves.

 Some important features of this program:

-• The topics were chosen by the young people themselves.
-They could choose any topic of any workshop that was available at the event.
+- The topics were chosen by the young people themselves.
+They could choose any topic from any workshop that was available at the event.

-• Before the event, they joined a 2-day workshop where they learned about critical thinking, filming and photography, and video-making.
+- Before the event, they joined a 2-day workshop where they learned about critical thinking, filming, photography, and video-making.

 Their products were a mix of information they gathered as well as their own reflection and their point of view.
-The process also gave them an option to be involved in a program in a more active way – not just as passive participants.
+The process also gave them the option of being involved in a program in a more active way – not just as passive participants.
 Here are their final products.

 What are its features that support inclusion?